-Study Spanish in Granada, Spain
+Study Spanish in the heart of Andalusia

 The Highest Highs and the Bluest Blues

-While the sun shines on Granada for close to 3,000 hours every year, its proximity to the Sierra Nevada means that a skiing excursion is often possible as late in the year as April.
+While the sun shines on Granada for close to 3,000 hours every year, its proximity to the mountains means that a skiing excursion is often possible as late in the year as April.
 Few things can be as sublime as enjoying a sweet downward slide on the fresh snow under the brilliant sun.